Resolving Alimony And Spousal Maintenance Issues

 Choosing A Family Law Attorney

 You can count on professional and honest legal services when you come to Lackey Law Firm, P.C..
 You will receive the benefit of personalized legal counsel from someone who listens to your concerns and who will keep you informed of every stage of your case.
-Alicia Lackey handles every case with compassion and is dedicated to building a better community in her home of Texas, one family at a time.
+Our attorneys handle every case with compassion and is dedicated to building a better community in her home of Texas, one family at a time.

 Contact A Lawyer For Help With Your Family Law Matters

-Call Lackey Law Firm, P.C., today at 888-705-0307 to schedule a consultation at our Austin or Fredericksburg, Texas, locations.
-You may also complete an online contact form.
+Call Lackey Law Firm, P.C., today at 888-705-0307 to schedule a consultation at our Fredericksburg, New Braunfels, Austin or Corpus Christi, Texas, locations.* You may also complete an online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.